sroscoe2/CS222-Lab03/README.md

 * Test your programs using the provided JUnit test suite(s).
 Fix any errors and completely debug your programs.
-* Submit the following files through webhandin:
-  * `Author.java`
-  * `Book.java`
+* Compress your Lab 02 project to a zip file and name it `CS222-Lab02smc1` where `smc1` is YOUR SMC username.
-* Run the grader and verify the output to complete your lab.
+* Submit the zip file to Canvas.

 ### Advanced Activity (Optional)

 1. The `printBooks()` method prints books in the order in which they appear in the